git-utilities/fix_logs/.github/README.md

   "&#x1F41A; Bash example for correcting a single git log"

-Bash example for correcting a single git log
+Bash example for correcting a single git repository

 ```Bash